thecodersguilduk/wda-curriculum/_site/posts/jamstack.md

 This workshop will encourage the development of the following from the [Software Developer Level 4 Standard](https://www.instituteforapprenticeships.org/apprenticeship-standards/software-developer/)

-#### Technical Competencies
+#### COMPETENCIES (Skills)

-* **Logic:** writes good quality code (logic) with sound syntax in at least one language
+ * C1  - Logic: writes good quality code (logic) with sound syntax in at least one language.
-* **User interface:** can develop effective user interfaces for at least one channel
+ * C2 - User interface: can develop effective user interfaces for at least one channel.
-* **Data:** can effectively link code to the database/data sets
+ * C3 - Data: can effectively link code to the database/data sets.
-* **Test:** can test code and analyse results to correct errors found using either V-model manual testing and/or using unit testing
+ * C4 - Test: can test code and analyse results to correct errors found using either V-model manual testing and/or using unit testing.
-* **Problem solving:** can apply structured techniques to problem solving, can debug code and can understand the structure of programmes in order to identify and resolve issues
+ * C5 - Problem solving: can apply structured techniques to problem solving, can debug code and can understand the structure of programmes in order to identify and resolve issues.
-* **Design:** can create simple data models and software designs to effectively communicate understanding of the program, following best practices and standards
+ * C6 - Design: can create simple data models and software designs to effectively communicate understanding of the program, following best practices and standards.
-* **Analysis:** can understand and create basic analysis artefacts, such as user cases and/or user stories
+ * C7 - Analysis: can understand and create basic analysis artefacts, such as user cases and/or user stories.
-* **Deployment:** can understand and utilise skills to build, manage and deploy code into enterprise environments
+ * C8 - Deployment: can understand and utilise skills to build, manage and deploy code into enterprise environments.
-* **Development lifecycle:** can operate at all stages of the software development lifecycle, with increasing breadth and depth over time with initial focus on build and test.
+ * C9 - Development lifecycle: can operate at all stages of the software development lifecycle, with increasing breadth and depth over time with initial focus on build and test.
-* Can apply **good practice** approaches according to the relevant paradigm (for example object oriented, event driven or procedural)
+ * C10 - Can apply good practice approaches according to the relevant paradigm (for example object oriented, event driven or procedural).
-* Can **interpret and follow**:
+ * C11 - Can interpret and follow:
     * software designs and functional/technical specifications
     * company defined ‘coding standards’ or industry good practice for coding
     * testing frameworks and methodologies
     * company, team or client approaches to continuous integration, version and source control
-* Can respond to the **business environment** and business issues related to software development
+ * C12 - Can respond to the business environment and business issues related to software development.
-* Can **operate effectively** in their own business’s, their customers’ and the industry’s environments
+ * C13 - Can operate effectively in their own business’, their customers’ and the industry's environments.
-* Can apply the **maths** required to be a software developer (e.g. algorithms, logic and data structures)
+ * C14 - Can apply the maths required to be a software developer (e.g. algorithms, logic and data structures).

-#### Technical Knowledge and Understanding
+#### BEHAVIOURS

-* Understands and operates at all stages of the **software development life cycle**
+ * B1  - Logical and creative thinking skills.
-* Understands the similarities and differences (taking into account positives and negatives of both approaches) between **agile and waterfall** software development methodologies
+ * B2  - Analytical and problem-solving skills.
-* Understands how **teams work effectively** to produce software and contributes appropriately
+ * B3  - Ability to work independently and to take responsibility.
-* Understands and applies **software design** approaches and patterns and can interpret and implement a given design, compliant with security and maintainability requirements
+ * B4  - Can use own initiative.
-* Understands and responds to the **business environment and business issues** related to software development
+ * B5  - A thorough and organised approach.
-* Understands and applies the **maths** required to be a software developer (eg algorithms, logic and data structures)
+ * B6  - Ability to work with a range of internal and external people.

-#### Underpinning Skills, Attitudes and Behaviours
+ * B7  - Ability to communicate effectively in a variety of situations.

-* Logical and creative thinking skills
+ * B8  - Maintain productive, professional and secure working environment.

-* Analytical and problem solving skills
+#### Knowledge
-* Ability to work independently and to take responsibility
+ * K1 - Understands and operates at all stages of the software development lifecycle.
-* Can use own initiative
+ * K2 - Understands the similarities and differences (taking into account positives and negatives of both approaches) between agile and waterfall software development methodologies
-* A thorough and organised approach
+ * K3 - Understands how teams work effectively to produce software and contributes appropriately.
-* Ability to work with a range of internal and external people
+ * K4 - Understands and applies software design approaches and patterns and can interpret and implement a given design, compliant with security and maintainability requirements.
-* Ability to communicate effectively in a variety of situations
+ * K5 - Understands and responds to the business environment and business issues related to software development.
-* Maintain productive, professional and secure working environment
+ * K6 - Understands and applies the maths required to be a software developer (eg algorithms, logic and data structures).